 In addition to the checks set out below, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
-This may include internet and social media searches.
+This may include internet and social media searches (such Twitter and Facebook).